spokestack/react-native-spokestack/README.md

 The responsibility to request permission for RECORD_AUDIO on new devices is left to the user, as there are differing strategies for how to handle permissions.

-1. Add a screen to your onboarding that explains the need for the permissions used on each platform (RECORD*AUDIO on Android and Microphone and Speech Recognition on iOS). \_Recommended*
+1. Add a screen to your onboarding that explains the need for the permissions used on each platform (RECORD_AUDIO on Android and Microphone and Speech Recognition on iOS). **Recommended**
 2. Request the permissions only when needed.
 This is also a good option as it avoids asking for permission as soon as the app is launched.
 Avoid asking for permission with no context or without making it clear why it is needed.

 While iOS will bring up permissions dialogs automatically for any permissions needed, you must do this manually in Android.

-React Native already provides a module for so.
+React Native already provides a module for this.
 See [React Native's PermissionsAndroid](https://reactnative.dev/docs/permissionsandroid) for more info.

 </details>